Authored by the expert who managed and guided the team behind the Saudi Arabia Property Pack

 Are Saudi Arabia property listing prices close to the actual sale price in 2026?

-In Saudi Arabia in 2026, closed sale prices average about 6% below listing prices, with a typical range of 3% to 10% discount.
+In Saudi Arabia in 2026, final sale prices are usually estimated to be about 6% to 12% below listing prices, with 8% being a useful working estimate for normal resale property.

 What is the price per sq m or per sq ft for properties in Saudi Arabia in 2026?